Badge

 What types of cybersecurity incidents have occurred at Zoom ?

-Incident Types: The types of cybersecurity incidents that have occurred include Vulnerability and Breach.
+Incident Types: The types of cybersecurity incidents that have occurred include Vulnerability.

 How does Zoom detect and respond to cybersecurity incidents ?